rift-labs-inc/circuits/README.md

 ### Create Subcircuit Verification Keys
+The `Giga` circuit needs verification key hashes to validate the subcircuits it recurses, these can be generated with the following commands.

 #### Standard Recursive Circuits
 Generates the verification key hashes for the standard recursive circuits (lp hash, block, payment), slow to run.